-Coaling by Machinery
+Coaling by Machinery!

 Coaling by hand on these lines is only possible in parts of the world where ample and cheap native labour is available.
-Elsewhere machinery must be called into play to carry out operations at a sufficient speed. and yet economically.
+Elsewhere machinery must be called into play to carry out operations at a sufficient speed, and yet economically.
 The method employed for transferring the coal from the quayside to the ship's bunkers varies considerably in different ports, according to local conditions and circumstances.
 The coaling facilities of the larger ports are naturally on a more elaborate and more interesting scale than those at the smaller ports.
-At Liverpool, for instance, one well-known firm, Rea Limited, has a whole fleet of floating coaling machines operated by grab in conjunction with belt conveyor, and also by bucket elevator and chutes.
+At several of the larger ports, for instance, there are whole fleets of floating coaling machines operated by grab in conjunction with belt conveyor, and also by bucket elevator and chutes.
 These machines correspond very closely in their working principles to the Meccano model shortly to be described.